 Tools like forms, team emails, and basic chatbots.
 2,000 email sends/mo

 $50 a month.

-Adds lead capture forms, ads and email marketing, amongst others.
+Adds lead capture forms, ads and email marketing and automation, amongst others.
 Email sends: 5x contacts

 $890 a month.